idobata/nidobata/README.md

 ```

 `--pre` option surrounds input with triple tildes(`~~~`) and syntax name.
-:warning: It does not work when including triple tildes in input text :warning:
+:warning: It does not work when including triple backquotes or triple tildes in input text :warning:

 ```
 $ cat README.md | nidobata post my-org-slug my-room --pre markdown